Effort to extend jobless benefits stalls in Senate

 Obama has been pushing Congress to renew the benefits for the long-term unemployed - people who have been out of work for at least six months.
 Their benefits expired on December 28.

+"It's very disappointing that Republicans in the Senate chose to block action tonight on a compromise solution to extend emergency unemployment insurance for 1.3 million Americans who have been actively looking for a job and have now had this vital lifeline cut off," the White House said in a statement.

+"We will continue to work with both sides to find a solution because the cost of inaction is simply too high," the White House added.

-Since then, the number of long-term unemployed has risen to 1.4 million from 1.3 million.
+Since December 28, the number of long-term unemployed has risen to 1.4 million from 1.3 million.
 Unless funding for the federal program that provided the benefits is restored, the number of jobless Americans losing benefits is expected to increase by 72,000 a week.

 Republicans and Democrats have accused each other of being more interested in jockeying for political position than actually extending jobless benefits.